Three Latin American leftist leaders offer asylum to Snowden

 RUSSIA IMPATIENT

-Moscow has shown signs of growing impatience.
-Its Russia's deputy foreign minister said on Thursday that Snowden had not sought asylum there and needed to choose a place to go.
+Russia has shown signs of growing impatience over Snowden's stay in Moscow.
+Its deputy foreign minister said on Thursday that Snowden had not sought asylum in that country and needed to choose a place to go.

 Moscow has made clear that the longer he stays, the greater the risk of the diplomatic standoff over his fate causing lasting damage to relations with Washington.